ShardFenix/DontBeStupid/README.md

 - (for MOBAs) It's fine because that's his kit.
 - (Rocket League) Infinite boost is fine because your car has a rocket strapped to it.
 - If it wasn't fine, the devs wouldn't have put it in.
+- A company made it, so it must be good.

 People who say these things are assuming ALL of the following: